zobuj/PortableOfflineTranslator/doc/TAMeetings/feb11/HighLevelRequirements.md

 - We are also going to require designing a pipeline to be able to await for a user request to translate then service that request and poll data back from the secondary processing unit.

+- We also have to think about how we are going to be programming the MCU and adding pinouts to be able to actually connect to the micro controller.

 # Hardware Logistics

 - PCB Design of our microcontroller along with all of the audio subsystem, power subsystem, user interface subsystem, and communication network.